 This itinerary covers 4 nights in San Juan, but Day 1 is a pretty full day – meaning if you aren't arriving in the morning, you might want to tack on an extra night and arrive one day before this itinerary starts – that's what Elliot and I did!

-A caveat: I don't live in Puerto Rico; this itinerary is written 100% by a tourist, with other first-time visitors to San Juan in mind!
+A caveat: I don't live in Puerto Rico; this itinerary is written 100% by a tourist, with other first-time visitors to San Juan in mind.
+It is based on my own personal experience traveling in Puerto Rico, and I only recommend things I myself enjoyed!

 Day 1: Old San Juan